-You have come to the right place if you are looking for more information about the Consolidated Framework for Implementation Research (CFIR) that was originally published in Implementation Science in 2009.
+You have come to the right place if you are looking for more information about the Consolidated Framework for Implementation Research (CFIR).
 This site is created for individuals considering using the CFIR to evaluate an implementation or design an implementation study.

-The CFIR provides a menu of constructs that have been associated with effective implementation.
-It reflects the state-of-the-science at the time of its development in 2009; including constructs from, for example, Everett Rogers’ Diffusion of Innovations Theory and Greenhalgh and colleagues’ significant compilation of constructs based on their review of 500 published sources across 13 scientific disciplines.
-In addition to these two sources, the CFIR incorporates 18 other sources.
+The Updated CFIR builds on the 2009 version that included constructs from a range of 19 frameworks or related theories including Everett Rogers’ Diffusion of Innovations Theory and Greenhalgh and colleagues’ compilation based on their review of 500 published sources across 13 scientific disciplines.
 The CFIR considered the spectrum of construct terminology and definitions and compiled them into one organizing framework.